 The pattern may contain asterisks, which match zero or more characters in the message.
 For example, you can use pragma Warning_As_Error ("bits ofunused") to treat the warning message warning: 960 bits of "a" unused as an error.
-No other regular expression notations are permitted.
-All characters other than asterisk in these three specific cases are treated as literal characters in the match.
-The match is case insensitive, for example XYZ matches xyz.
+All characters other than asterisk are treated as literal characters in the match.
+The match is case insensitive; for example XYZ matches xyz.